Pérotin: Forms and style

 Louis VII was succeeded by his son Philip II in 1179 and his reign was marked by integration and revision of the cultural shifts that had transpired under his father.
 It was during this time that the compositions of Pérotin first appeared, and a shift towards a more predominant discantus style.
 Pérotin is best known for his composition of both liturgical organa and non-liturgical conducti in which the voices move note on note.
 He pioneered the styles of organum triplum and organum quadruplum (three and four-part polyphony) and his Viderunt omnes and Sederunt principes et adversum me loquebantur (lit.
-'Princes sat and plotted against me') Graduals for Christmas and the feast of St Stephen's Day (December 26) respectively are among only a few organa quadrupla known, early polyphony having been restricted to two-part compositions.
+'Princes sat and plotted against me') Graduals for Christmas and the feast of Saint Stephen's Day (26 December) respectively are among only a few organa quadrupla known, early polyphony having been restricted to two-part compositions.
 With the addition of further parts, the compositions became known as motets, the most important form of polyphony of the period.
 Pérotin's two Graduals for the Christmas season represent the highest point of his style, with a large scale tonal design in which the massive pedal points sustain the swings between consecutive harmonies, and an intricate interplay among the three upper voices.
 Pérotin also furthered the development of musical notation, moving it further from improvisation.
 Despite this, we know nothing of how these works came about.